Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

-For a Christian believer, no oath is more important than the oath we take at the time of our baptism.
+For a Christian believer, no vow is more important than the vow we publicly make known when we get baptized.

 Jesus in his parting words explicitly stated the terms of that oath.
 From several Bible Translations: